Robert L. Williams: Governor of Oklahoma

 William's main mindset throughout his administration was reform.
 Through legislative action and program policy changes, Oklahoma instituted a highway construction bill, a state insurance bond, the office of pardon and parole, and a State fiscal agency.
-Williams and state legislators amended the laws regarding the impeachment of state officials, provided for the aid of agriculture, created oil and gas divisions within the Oklahoma Corporation Commission, and changed the composition of the Oklahoma Supreme Court from six to nine justices.
+Williams and state legislators amended the laws regarding the impeachment of state officials, provided for the aid of agriculture, created oil and gas divisions within the Oklahoma Corporation Commission, and changed the composition of the Oklahoma Supreme Court from six to add three more totalling nine justices, similar to the U.S. Supreme Court.
+Monetary support for confederate veterans, orphans and widows was also introduced, along with Mothers' pensions and several labor laws.

 The Williams administration was marked by two events.
 The first was the landmark Supreme Court of the United States case Guinn v.
 United States in 1915.
-When state officials enforced Oklahoma's Jim Crow laws, an appeal was made to the United States Supreme Court.
-When the court ruled that laws that "serve no rational purpose other than to disadvantage the right of African-American citizens to vote violated the Fifteenth Amendment," many state officials were indicted and sentenced for violation of federal election laws.
+When state officials enforced Oklahoma's discriminatory Jim Crow laws, an appeal was made to the United States Supreme Court.
+When the court ruled that laws that "serve no rational purpose other than to disadvantage the right of African-American citizens to vote violated the Fifteenth Amendment," many state officials were subsequently indicted and sentenced for violation of federal election laws.
 This prompted Williams to call the state legislature into special session in 1916 to determine constitutional methods of black suffrage.
 They enacted a constitutional amendment that asked voters to approve a literary test in Oklahoma as a voting requirement.
-The proposal, however, was rejected by voters, enabling many African-Americans the right to vote for the first time.
+The proposal, however, was rejected by voters in a referendum, enabling many African-Americans in Oklahoma the right to vote for the first time.

-The second major event in his gubernatorial term was when the United States was forced to deal with World War I in 1916.
+The second major event in his gubernatorial term was when the United States was forced to deal with the approaching possible American involvement in the First World War (1914/1917-1918), in his first year of 1916.
 The Great War would cast its shadow over the remainder of the governor's term.
-Numerous domestic priorities were dropped in favor of the state's mobilization in preparation for war.
-The Oklahoma military was swelled through local draft boards, the maximum food production was encouraged to feed United States allies, the promotion of fuel and food conservation was enacted, and Williams acted as a moderator between the pro-war and anti-war factions of the state.
+Numerous domestic priorities were dropped in favor of the state's mobilization in preparation for overseas war.
+The Oklahoma military was swelled through the efforts of local draft boards that were quickly established, the maximum food production was encouraged to feed United States citizens, along with foreign overseas Allies, the promotion of fuel and food conservation was enacted, and Williams acted as a moderator between the pro-war and anti-war factions of the state's population.

 By the time January 13, 1919 rolled around, Williams was uninterested in running again.
-Oklahoma had elected to replace him with James B. A. Robertson, whom Williams had defeated in the 1914 Democratic primaries for governor.
+Oklahoma had elected to replace him with James B. A. Robertson, whom Williams had earlier defeated in the previous 1914 Democratic primaries for governor.

 Federal judicial service

-Williams was nominated by President Woodrow Wilson on December 3, 1918, to a seat on the United States District Court for the Eastern District of Oklahoma vacated by Judge Ralph E. Campbell.
-He was confirmed by the United States Senate on January 7, 1919, and received his commission the same day.
-His service terminated on April 21, 1937, due to his elevation to the Tenth Circuit.
+Williams was nominated by President Woodrow Wilson on December 3, 1918, to a seat on the United States District Court for the Eastern District of Oklahoma being vacated by Judge Ralph E. Campbell (1867-1921, served 1907-1918), who was retiring.
+Judge Williams was confirmed by vote of the United States Senate on January 7, 1919, and received his commission the same day.